 The good-looking sink was also exposed though the toilet, billeted in a tiny closet, was not.

 Housekeeping detail: White hallways are vulnerable at hotels.
-But we saw a porter touching up the paint on one of our visits.
+But I saw a porter touching up the paint on one of my visits.

 Food and drink: The street-level Standard Grill serves breakfast, lunch and dinner into the wee hours in handsome, bistro-cozy digs.
-The large, clubby dining room, outfitted with burgundy leather booths and a copper floor created from 480,000 pennies, is tucked under the High Line and headed by marquee chef Dan Silverman, the one-time commandeer of Lever House, a stylish/serious Midtown restaurant that closed in 2009.
-Reviews for the Grill have been sweet (one star from The New York Times).
+The large, clubby dining room, outfitted with burgundy leather booths and a copper floor created from 480,000 pennies, is tucked under the High Line and, though no longer headed by marquee chef Dan Silverman who has left for the refurbished Recency, still agreeable.
+Reviews for the Grill under Silverman were sweet (one star from The New York Times).

-On our first visit shortly after the hotel opened, we breakfasted in the adjoining café, an airy, window-lined room with leather banquettes the color of café au lait.
+On my first visit shortly after the hotel opened, I breakfasted in the adjoining café, an airy, window-lined room with leather banquettes the color of café au lait.
 The hotel looks like a cousin to Pastis, a chic nearby bistro, with bentwood chairs, round butcher block tables and a wait staff dressed, somewhat eccentrically, in plaid waistcoats and pants.
-Our grease-free breakfast included scrambled eggs, tasty herbed potatoes, pre-buttered wheat toast and an excellent French press pot of coffee.
+My grease-free breakfast included scrambled eggs, tasty herbed potatoes, pre-buttered wheat toast and an excellent French press pot of coffee.
 At $8 for the entree and $2 for the coffee, it was the best hip hotel breakfast deal in town.
-But alas, prices have gone up as we discovered on a return visit in winter 2011.
-The entree was $11 and the coffee $3.50, but the taste was identical.
-As for the twee -- but cute -- ceramic salt-and-pepper shakers shaped like dogs the take-them-home price has jumped from $15 to $25.
+But alas, prices have gone up as I've discovered on return visits.
+T As for the twee -- but cute -- ceramic salt-and-pepper shakers shaped like dogs the take-them-home price has jumped too, from $15 to $25.